jerry73204/tfrecord-rs/README.md

+**The repository is no longer maintained.
+Please visit [rust-tfrecord](https://github.com/jerry73204/rust-tfrecord) for alternative.**

 # tfrecord-rs

 This repository provides TFRecord file reader implemented in Rust. **The project is under development.** Use it with caution.